owkin/FLamby/README.md

 FLamby was tested on Ubuntu and MacOS environment.
 If you are facing any problems installing or executing FLamby code please help us improve it by filing an issue on FLamby github page ensuring to explain it in detail.

-## Source datasets
+## Dataset suite
+FLamby is a dataset **suite** instead of a repository.
+We provide code to easily access existing datasets stored in other repositories.
+In particular, we do not distribute datasets in this repository, and we do not own copyrights on any of the datasets.

-We do not distribute datasets in this repository. **The use of any of the datasets included in FLamby requires accepting its corresponding license on the original website.**
+**The use of any of the datasets included in FLamby requires accepting its corresponding license on the original website.** We refer to each dataset's README for more details.

-We do not own copyrights on any of the datasets.
-For any problem or question with respect to any license related matters please open a github issue on this repository.
+For any problem or question with respect to any license related matters, please open a github issue on this repository.

-## Extending FLamby

-If you would like to add another cross-silo dataset **with natural splits** please fork the repository and do a Pull-Request following the Contributing guidelines described below.
-Similarly one can add the results of a new strategy or training algorithm.

 ## Installation